 Makarska Croatia Travel Guide

-The Makarska Riva is a lively promenade along the harbor, lined with cafes, restaurants, and shops.
+The Makarska Riva is a lively promenade along the harbor, flanked with cafes, restaurants, and shops.
 It is a central hub for town life and boat trips.

-St. Mark'the Church of, a beautiful baroque structure, stands prominently in Kačić Miošić Square, demonstrating historic buildings.
+St. Mark's Church, a beautiful baroque structure, stands prominently in Kačić Miošić Square, demonstrating historic buildings.

 Vepric Shrine has no-cost entry and a serene escape.